foundersandcoders/our-site-v3/src/pages/marketing/requirements/codewars.md

     rank: 8
 ---

+[Codewars](https://www.codewars.com/) is a website where you can complete coding challenges.
+They are useful for practicing the JavaScript you learn, and checking your progress.
+Sign up for an account, then get started on the challenges below.

-You must complete at least 10 of these Codewars challenges.
-They are listed from simplest to most complex, so we recommend starting with the first one.
-There are 20 listed here, so if you find yourself stuck on a challenge feel free to skip it and move on.
+You must complete all of these challenges before applying.
+Codewars challenges are called "kata", and they have a "rank" to represent how difficult they are.
+8 is the simplest and 1 is the most complex, so we recommend starting with the first in the list.

 {% include "components/kata.njk" %}